penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/oasis-workflow/readme.txt

 Oasis Workflow is a powerful feature rich plugin designed to automate any editorial workflow process using a simple, intuitive drag and drop interface.

 = Typical users/audience for Oasis Workflow =
-* WordPress sites with multiple authors who are looking to manage their content review and publication process more efficiently.
+* WordPress sites with multiple authors that are looking to manage their content review and publication process more efficiently.
-* Industries like healthcare, law firms, financial firms, universities, CPA firms, non-profits, news outlets and blogs, which publish articles regularly and need a formal review process.
+* Industries like healthcare, law firms, financial firms, universities, CPA firms, non-profits, news outlets and blogs, that publish articles regularly and need a formal review process.
 * Industries with strict auditing requirements where they need to track who made the change, when was the change made and what was changed.

 = The plugin provides three simple process/task templates: =
 * Assignment - represents task related to content generation.
 * Review - represents task related to content review.
-* Publish - represents the actual "publish" task.
+* Publish - represents the actual "publish" or "review and publish" task.

 **Visual Work flow Designer**
  - Configure your workflow using our easy drag and drop designer interface.
 See screen shots for more detail.